maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - Crowdsec LAPI available on which host.
 - CrowdsecLapiKey
   - string
-  - Crowdsec LAPI generated key for the bouncer.
+  - Crowdsec LAPI generated key for the bouncer : **must be unique by service**.
 - CrowdsecCapiLogin
   - string
   - Used only in `alone` mode, login for Crowdsec CAPI